 - Inflammation is the first response to infection and injury and is critical to body defense.
 Basically, the inflammatory response is an attempt by the body to restore and maintain homeostasis after injury.
 Most of the body defense elements are located in the blood, and inflammation is the means by which body defense cells and defense chemicals leave the blood and enter the tissue around an injured or infected site.
 The release of proinflammatory cytokines eventually leads to vasodilation of blood vessels.
 Vasodilation is a reversible opening of the junctional zones between endothelial cells of the blood vessels and results in increased blood vessel permeability.
 This enables plasmathe liquid portion of the blood, called plasma, to enter the surrounding tissue.
 The plasma contains defense chemicals such as antibody molecules, complement proteins, lysozyme, and defensins.
 Increased capillary permeability also enables white blood cells to squeeze out of the blood vessels and enter the tissue.
 As can be seen, inflammation is necessary part of body defense.
 Excessive or prolonged inflammation can, however, cause harm as will be discussed below.

-As mentioned in a previous section, products of the complement pathways lead to more inflammation, opsonization of bacteria, chemotaxis of phagocytes to the infected site, and MAC lysis of gram-negative bacteria.
+As mentioned in a previous pages, products of the complement pathways lead to more inflammation, opsonization of bacteria, chemotaxis of phagocytes to the infected site, and MAC lysis of gram-negative bacteria.

 At moderate levels, inflammation, products of the complement pathways, and products of the coagulation pathway are essential to body defense.
 However, these same processes and products when excessive, can cause considerble harm to the body.